Isaiah Likely

-Isaiah Likely (born April 18, 2000) is an American football tight end for the Baltimore Ravens of the National Football League (NFL).
-He played college football at Coastal Carolina.
+Isaiah Leroy Likely (born April 17, 2000) is an American professional football tight end for the Baltimore Ravens of the NFL National Football League.
+He played college football for Coastal Carolina and was selected by the Ravens in the fourth round and 141st overall pick of the 2022 NFL draft.

-Early life and high school
+Early life

 Likely grew up in Cambridge, Massachusetts and attended Malden High School before transferring to Everett High School for his senior year.
 As a junior, he caught 59 passes for 917 yards with 11 touchdowns.

 College career

+Likely attended Coastal Carolina University.
 As a freshman in the 2018 season, Likely caught 12 passes for 106 yards and five touchdowns in seven games.
 He was named third-team All-Sun Belt Conference after finishing his sophomore season with 32 receptions for 431 receiving yards and five touchdowns.
 He had six receptions for 107 yards and a touchdown in the 24–21 victory over Texas State in the Chanticleers' last game.
 Likely was named first-team All-Sun Belt and a second-team All-American by Pro Football Focus after catching 30 passes for 601 yards and five touchdowns as a junior.
 He had three receptions for 118 yards and a touchdown in a 34–23 victory over Appalachian State.
 During his senior year, Likely was named the Sun Belt Player of the Week after catching eight passes for 232 yards and four touchdowns in a 52–20 win over Arkansas State.
 Likely tied the NCAA record for longest touchdown reception on his first of the four touchdowns with a 99-yard reception.
 He repeated as a first-team All-Sun Belt selection after catching 59 passes for 912 yards and a team-high 12 touchdowns.
-Likely led the Sun Belt in receiving touchdowns n the 2021 season.
+Likely led the Sun Belt in receiving touchdowns in the 2021 season.